molmod/psiflow/docs/index.md

 `evaluate` method, which accepts both a `Dataset` as well as a (future of a) single `FlowAtoms` instance, and performs the single-point calculations.
-Depending on which argument it receives, it returns either a future or a `Dataset` which contain the QM energy, forces, and stress.
+Depending on which argument it receives, it returns either a future or a `Dataset` which contain the QM energy, forces, and/or stress.

 ```py
 _, trajectory = walker.propagate(model=model, keep_trajectory=True)    # trajectory of states